As time goes on, it gets harder, not easier.

 “Think of a place that you know,

-take a walk around the place,
+take a walk around it,

-drop each line of a prayer here, there,
+drop lines of a prayer here, there,

 in your memory.”